Onelinerhub/onelinerhub/python-pandas/how-to-get-quantiles-for-dataframe.md

-# How to get quantiles for dataframe
+# How to calculate quantiles for dataframe

 ```python
 import pandas as pd